We are always updating and improving our registry to focus more on things that matter to patients and their families.

 We can’t know the answers to these and other important questions without your input.

-Currently, the government will not fund patient registries because they are seen as too expensive.
-Because of this, it is entirely up to the private sector to create and fund these efforts.
-This means that Bobby Jones CSF, other like-minded organizations, and private supporters will bear the greatest burden of funding this registry.
+Currently, the government will not fund patient registries because they are too expensive.
+It is entirely up to the private sector and nonprofits to create and fund these efforts.
+Groups like us and other private supporters bear the greatest burden of funding what is arguably the most important type of research: patient-informed, long-term studies.

 You can help us support this mission by hosting your own fundraiser, having your company support with a matching gift, find sponsors, host a unite@night walk, or just collect some spare change as you get your morning coffee on the way to work!
 Every little bit you give shows someone living with these disorders that you care.